 You can also add a drop of clove oil to a small glass of water and make a mouthwash.

 Guava leaves have anti-inflammatory properties that can help heal wounds.
-They also have antimicrobial activity that can aid in oral care.
+They also have activity that can aid in oral care.

 To use this, chew on fresh guava leaves or add crushed guava leaves to boiling water to make a mouthwash.

 Wheatgrass has countless healing properties and can work to heal your body from the inside if taken internally.
 It can relieve inflammation in your mouth and prevent infections.
 Its high chlorophyll content can also fight bacteria.